dejan-simonovski/DIANS/Domasna rabota 4/README.md

 (both links lead to the same hosted container)

-This app utilizes Spring MVC and Singleton design patterns.
+This app utilizes MVC and Singleton design patterns.